 Lionel Messi believes Argentina's defeat in last year's Copa America final can be a turning point for the national team's fortunes.

-Barcelona superstar Messi missed out on a major international trophy for the second time in 12 months as, after suffering a 1-0 defeat to Germany in the World Cup final in 2014, Argentina were beaten on penalties by hosts Chile in the Copa showpiece.
+Barcelona superstar Messi missed out on a major international trophy for the second time in 12 months as, after suffering a 1-0 defeat to Germany in the World Cup final in 2014, Argentina was beaten on penalties by host Chile in the Copa showpiece.

-But Argentina will have another chance to win their first Copa since 1993 this year at the Centenario tournament in the United States - which is taking place as a special edition event outside the competition's usual four-year cycle.
+But Argentina will have another chance to win its first Copa since 1993 this year at the Centenario tournament in the United States, which is taking place as a special edition event outside the competition's usual four-year cycle.

 Get the best features, fun and footballing frolics straight to your inbox every week.